Infinnitor/processing-surface/README.md

 # processing-surface
-A simple implementation of a pixelarray surface into Processing
+A wrapper for Processing's PImage that aims to make editing PImages easier Also comes with a Spritesheet class for storing multiple surfaces

-# Surface methods
+# Methods for the Surface

-#### Constructor(int width, int height)
+#### Surface Constructor(int width, int height)
 	Initialise Surface pixelarray with given size

 #### color Get(int x, int y)